 End your day with dinner at the Stinking Rose.
 Warning: This place is for those who LOVE garlic, hence the name.
 It’s a unique place to visit for sure!

 I hope you’re ready for an eclectic, funky, artsy day because the neighborhoods you’ll be hanging out in today are all of those things!

 Ah, the Mission District.
 It’s a grungy, artsy, heavily Latino neighborhood that is ALL THE RAGE right now.
 Every hip, young person in SF wants to live there.

 Start your day at Tartine Bakery for breakfast because the earlier you get there, the better!
 This bakery is insanely popular, especially for its croissants.
-They open at 7:30 a.m.
-Tuesday-Friday and at 8 a.m.
-Saturday-Monday.
+You can find updated hours and location information here.